 The Contractor is responsible for pre-construction testing of soil materials in potential borrow sources to confirm suitability materials for earthfill in accordance with the criteria specified on the Drawings.
-The Contractor is also responsible for ongoing quality control testing shall be during construction to identify potential material changes.
+The Contractor is also responsible for ongoing quality control testing during construction to identify potential changes in material type.
 Testing shall be performed in the borrow area, although supplemental testing of the as-placed earthfill may also be required by the Inspector.
 The required quality control testing methods and frequency shall be as follows:

-Gradation (ASTM D6913/1140): 2 per borrow area and every 2,500 CY
+Gradation (ASTM D422/6913): 2 per borrow area and every 2,500 CY